 Backgrounder – Amendments to the Air Transportation Regulations

-Amendments to the Air Transportation Regulations (ATR) have been finalized and published in Part II of the Canada Gazette (insert link).
+Amendments to the Air Transportation Regulations (ATR) were finalized and published in Part II of the Canada Gazette on May 31, 2019.

 The regulations reflect input that the CTA heard from the public, the air industry, experts and other interested parties during consultations held from December 2016 to October 2017 and a 60-day comment period following the pre-publication of the regulations in December 2018.

 The ATR were developed over thirty years ago, and while they have been adjusted over the years, they needed updating in order to reflect changes in the domestic and international aviation industry.
 Specifically, amendments to the ATR were required to: